signalfx/signalfx-agent/docs/monitors/haproxy.md

 ## Overview

 This monitor scrapes [HAProxy](http://www.haproxy.org/) statistics (i.e. metrics) from a configured stats HTTP endpoint or UNIX socket.
-It requires HAProxy 1.8+ and supports running HAProxy in multi-process mode where the HAProxy process each metric pertains to is indicated by the metric dimension `process_id`.
+It requires HAProxy 1.8+ and supports scraping metrics for HAProxy running in multi-process mode.
+In multi-process mode, HAProxy must be configured to enable stats on different URLs/socket paths for the processes.

 <!--- SETUP --->
 ### HTTP Endpoint Config
 HAProxy stats must be enabled as described [here](https://www.haproxy.com/blog/exploring-the-haproxy-stats-page/).
 Define the HAProxy monitor in the agent configuration file and provide the `csv export` URL where HAProxy stats are served in CSV format.
 This monitor supports basic HTTP authentication.
-Simply provide the username and password if required as shown below:
+Simply provide the username and password.
+In multi-process mode, declare and configure monitors for each stats HTTP endpoint.
+Below below is an example showing stats enable on 2 URLs.
 ```
 ...
 monitors: